bnums/muttycapsco/README.md

-# Let's Build a Full Stack Application
+# Pupper Hats E-commerce Site!

-This full stack app boilerplate consists of:
+This is a full stack app built by Aye Khine Bryan Num, Daisy Centeno, and Reuben Ramos!

-- an Express web server,
-- a PostgreSQL database instance,
-- and a React front-end

-You'll also find a bunch of convenient commands and workflows that will allow you to develop your app locally and deploy it to heroku.
-Let's dive in!

 # Local Development